 – Guaranteed jobs.
 Nobody can guarantee a job.

 – Be careful of any company that charges you first, even if they offer a refund.
-If they get your money first, what incentive do they have to find you a job.
+If they get your money first, what incentive do they have to find you a job?
 Any situation that requires an “up-front fee” has the potential to be a scam.

 – Be mindful that the “employment firm” may be seeking your personal or financial information for the purposes of identity theft.

-Another type of scam are the “veteran advocates” or financial specialists who promote financial services products that are unsuitable or bogus.
+Another type of scam is the “veteran advocates” or financial specialists who promote financial services products that are unsuitable or bogus.
 They try to convince veterans that they can get more by putting their investments into irrevocable trusts or risky, high-return investments.

 Pension fraud is also common.
-Dishonest attorneys, insurance agents, financial planners and others try to convince veterans to make pension decisions without full disclosure or analysis of the consequences.
+Dishonest attorneys, insurance agents, financial planners, and others try to convince veterans to make pension decisions without full disclosure or analysis of the consequences.
 The consequences can be devastating to an older veteran who could lose Medicaid eligibility or lose their money.

 Military Loans – Military loans are equivalent to Pay Day or Car Title Loans.
-The military version offer loans based on a percentage of your monthly retired pay or take home pay.
+The military version offer loans based on a percentage of your monthly retired pay or take-home pay.
 These loans come with sky-high interest rates and massive hidden fees.
 These loans typically are “guaranteed,” have “instant approval,” have “no credit check,” or “approved for all ranks.”
-An alternative solution is to visit a local military affiliated credit union.
+An alternative solution is to visit a local military-affiliated credit union.
 Or, if on active duty, see your local military relief society.